New York Red Bulls against the D.C. United at Red Bull Arena in New Jersey

 4-3-3

 The 4-3-3 is the most common formation soccer teams use.
-It’s popular because of its versatility for both defense and offense.
+It’s popular because of its versatility for both defense and offense in soccer.
 A 4-3-3 offers the ability to be aggressive on defense, with five potential attackers offensively.

 The formation consists of two full-backs and two center backs making up the back four in front of the keeper.
 The center defensive midfielder is a bit deeper than the other midfielders, evenly placed in front of the center backs, and the midfield line.
 The other two midfielders are placed right at midfield on both sides of the center fielder.
 The left and right wings are placed in the opponent's territory on opposite sides of the field, while the CF is placed in the middle of the wings.